 Showing appreciation for the work ethic and professional integrity of your team will make them feel empowered.
 They will continue to produce high quality work and will pursue rewarded efforts.
 Encouraging them to progress and providing incentives along the way will demonstrate your leadership skills, while also helping them become a solid team and produce the best work possible.

-For example, during team meetings, highlighting the benefits of someone's recent project is a nice way to recognize them publicly and remind them that their work is valued.
+For example, during team meetings, highlighting the benefits of someone's recent project is a nice way to recognise them publicly and remind them that their work is valued.

 The surest way to bring out the best in your team is to believe the best of them.
 That means starting with the assumption that they're going to rock every assignment, even if there's no evidence yet to support that optimism.
 This means trusting them with things you don't know they can do yet, reserving judgment, and then giving them honest feedback.